collebrusco/flgl/README.md

 # flgl
 flgl is a cross platform graphics library meant to provide consice access to opengl and windowing (glfw)

-spinning up a window and a graphics program is very easy and fast with flgl. the idea is to include all of the abstractions I found myself repeating for each graphics project or experiment, along with all the dependencies, and the commonly needed linear algebra and image loading libraries (glm, stb_image).
+spinning up a window and a graphics program is very easy and fast with flgl. the idea is to include all of the abstractions I found myself repeating for each graphics project, along with all the dependencies, and the common linear algebra and image loading libraries (glm, stb_image).

 for example, submodule add flgl and opening a window is this easy:
 ```c++